 Paul McDowell, managing director, Ganly Walters Limited said: “We are delighted to become part of Knight Frank – it is a perfect fit for us.
 Joining this leading independent global consultancy in both residential and commercial property and with their tremendous strength in the international arena, will allow us to become an even stronger market force.
 We are very comfortable being part of the Knight Frank partnership going forward.”

 Head of Ireland Residential will become Proprietary Partners.
 With effect from 11 May 2007, Ganly Walters Limited will cease trading as Ganly Walters Limited and operate as Knight Frank Ganly Walters.
-The terms of the deal remain confidential.

 Nick Thomlinson, senior partner, Knight Frank said: “This is our best ever result and is a reflection of everyone’s valued contribution to the firm.
 We continue to prosper through our ambitious plans for growth, our international expansion programme and our greatest asset – our staff – as we recruit the best to strengthen our specialist expertise.”